Celebrating Witherby's 280th Anniversary

-In 2015 the company celebrates its 275th year.
-Witherby’s began business during 1740 in a coffee shop in London, immediately becoming involved in the Marine industry, where Articles of Agreement were drawn up between the merchants, ship owners and Captains, they also published insurance clauses for the new insurance businesses.
-The company passed from father to son for seven generations until it merged with Seamanship International, a young dynamic company with ambitious plans, to form Witherby Publishing Group in January 2008.
-Since that time the company has continued to grow.
-During 2008 the company won the Lloyds List Training Award.
-A charitable trust was formed during 2011 to primarily support sport and the arts in Scotland.
-In 2007 the company was awarded the Queens Award for International trade.
+Witherbys began business during 1740 in a coffee shop in London, immediately becoming involved in the marine industry, where Articles of Agreement were drawn up between the merchants, ship owners and Captains.
+Witherbys also published insurance clauses for the new insurance businesses.
+The company passed from father to son for seven generations until it merged in January 2008 with Seamanship International, a young dynamic company with ambitious plans.
+This merge saw the beginning of Witherby Publishing Group.
+Since that time, the company has continued to grow and during 2008, Witherbys won the Lloyds List Training Award.
+A charitable trust was formed in 2011 to primarily support sport and the arts in Scotland.
+In 2007 the company was awarded the Queen’s Award for International Trade.

-The company is based in Livingston, Scotland and has a portfolio of more than 600 titles in shipping, insurance and the energy sectors.
-They also produce materials as books and eBooks for the IMO, SIGTTO, OCIMF, INTERTANKO and ISF/ICS.
-Witherby Publishing export their books, training manuals and CD ROMS to more than 110 countries all around the world.
+Witherbys is based in Livingston, Scotland and has a portfolio of more than 400 titles in shipping, insurance and the energy sectors.
+They also publish material such as books and eBooks for IMO, SIGTTO, OCIMF, INTERTANKO and ICS.
+Witherbys export their books, training manuals and CD ROMs to more than 110 countries all around the world.

-Since 2008 WPG has expanded their employee team and facilities in Livingston and Delhi, India to ensure that market demand and customer demands are met.
+Since 2008 Witherbys have expanded their employee team and facilities in both Livingston and Delhi, India to ensure that market and customer demands are met.

 Thomas Witherby was born in 1719 and started his Stationery business in Birchin Lane, near the Sword Blade House in the 1740s.
 The firm passed from father to son until the 7th generation.